 Noun clause—that she would help her.

 2)I want to visit a place which is very beautiful.

 3)I will stop working when it gets dark.

 Adverb clause—when it gets dark.

 In this way, we have learned that a clause is a group of words having its own subject and predicate.
-There are two main types of clause 1)Main clause(Independent clause) 2)Sub-ordinate clause(Dependent clause).
+There are two main types of clauses 1)Main clause(Independent clause) 2)Sub-ordinate clause(Dependent clause).

 Also, we knew that there are 3 sub-types of the subordinate clause.
 They are 1)Noun clause 2)Adjective clause 3)Adverb clause.
-Again there are 7sub-types of noun clause and 9 subtypes of an adverb clause.
+Again there are 7 sub-types of noun clauses and 9 subtypes of adverb clauses.
 We have studied all types of clauses and their examples and important details.

 I hope it will be helpful for you all.
 Do let me know your views and suggestions through comments.

 With love+ Respect all green lights for your better learning